khangnghiem/khangnghiem.github.io/_sources/3.books/design/universal_principles_of_design/important_principles.md

 2. Strongly associated with status or wealth
 3. Distinguishable from competitors and knockoffs
 4. Priced high relative to competitors

-# 192. Visibility

-Locate important controls, information, and items to be clearly visible.

-# 193. Visuospatial Resonance

-A phenomenon in which different images are visible at different distances.

-# 194. von Restorff Effect

-Uncommon things are easier to recall than common things.

-# 195. Wabi-Sabi

-An aesthetic style that emphasizes naturalness, simplicity, and subtle imperfection.

-- wabi, a kind of transcendental beauty achieved through subtle imperfection, such as pottery that reflects its handmade craftsmanship
-- sabi, beauty that comes with time, such as the patina found on aged copper.

-# 196. Waist-to-Hip Ratio

-A preference for a particular ratio of waist size to hip size in men and women.

-# 197. Wayfinding

-The process of using spatial and environmental information to navigate to a destination.
-Whether navigating a college campus, the wilds of a forest, or a website, people use spatial and environmental information to aid navigation.
-This is known as wayfinding.

-1. Orientation
-2. Route decision
-3. Route monitoring
-4. Destination recognition

 # 198. Weakest Link